Are you among those who haven't yet watched the TV series, Emily in Paris on Netflix? If not you should!

-Her misadventures with her bathroom wouldn’t have been solved if she didn’t have this neighbour Gabriel who played the interpreter role with the plomber.
+Her misadventures with her bathroom wouldn’t have been solved if she didn’t have this neighbor Gabriel who played the interpreter role with the plumber.

 So, what you need to remember is to make sure you know basic French sentences like how to say hello, how you are, asking for directions, basic conversation starters.
 Sentences Like Bonjour, je voudrais... j’aime, pourriez vous m’aider svp, would have been of a great help to Emily.

 Les faux amis or false friends to be aware of

 English and French have similar words that can be a great match sometimes.

 Learn some of the most common faux amis to avoid Doing a "faux pas" while in France.
 Emily learned it after she made the mistake.

 She said "I am très très excitée to be here" She meant in reality that she was glad or happy to be here but she said in fact “I am horny to be here”.
 I am sure no one would have liked to be in her shoes.
 She should have said je suis très ravie d’être là or je suis très contente d être là.